 With the world becoming a hub for effective communication, the concept of job fairs is now becoming common and wide spread in universities and colleges around the world.
 But what is a job fair?
 How can it help you?

-In simple terms, job fairs, also known as recruitment or career fairs, are exhibitions or fairs for employers, head hunters, recruiters and schools to meet and greet perspective job seekers and potential employees for their organizations.
+In simple terms, job fairs, also known as recruitment or career fairs, are exhibitions or fairs for employers, head hunters, recruiters like the ones from Betts Recruiting, and schools to meet and greet perspective job seekers and potential employees for their organizations.
 On such events, a large number of organizations come together under one roof, set up their space, and give out information to potential employees.
 On the other hand, job seekers try to, not only get as much information as possible, but also to make a good impression on their potential future employers and colleagues.
 Job fairs are a great way for you to investigate employment opportunities and get more information about companies that are located in your area.
 A lot of people consider job fair events as an opportunity!
 You can drop your resume and communicate in a manner that could make a lasting impression on a potential employer – quite like an interview.

 - Job fairs – why should you consider them important?

 Although we have identified what job fairs really are, do you think they are worth the hassle?
 Why can’t you just submit your resume and application at the company’s office directly?
 The answer is, Yes, Job and career fairs are worth the hassle and pain.
 Here is a list of reasons why you should always consider attending a job/career fair: